 Bits[A12:A0] select the address within the register map that is written to or read from during the data transfer portion of the communications cycle.
+Only Bits[A9:A0] are needed to cover the range of the 0x232 registers used by the AD9522.

+Bits[A12:A10] must always be 0b.
 For multibyte transfers, this address is the starting byte address.
-In MSB first mode, subsequent bytes decrement the address.
+In MSB first mode, subsequent bytes increment the address.